 The church contains some fine 19th and early-20th century stained glass, including 5 of the 7 windows of the chancel apse.

 Burials in the church and church grounds are prohibited by law.
 The war memorial in the grounds, to the south-east of the church, was originally erected in 1921 at the junction of Saddle Road and Peel Road, and was moved to its present position in 1961.

 The church was originally erected without a tower, which was added in 1883-84 on the south side of the chancel opposite the transept, originally had a wooden spire (right), which was blown down in a gale in 1884, re-erected, and again blown down in 1886.
 J L Pearson in 1888 designed a steep gable roof to replace the spire (a copy of his drawing is on the wall of the north aisle), but it was never constructed.
 The organ is housed at the foot of the tower, which has a bell-chamber but no bells.

 A church hall complex is on the north side of the church.
 The original hall, facing Peel Road, was designed by Frank Loughborough Pearson, son of J L Pearson, and was built in local stone in 1911-12.
 (Click here for the history of its construction.)
 The original dressed-stone window mullions decayed and were removed, except on the wall facing Peel Road.

 A new hall has now been built as an extension to the original hall.
 Phase 1 of the project, comprising a new toilet block and a wide corridor linking the existing hall to the church, was dedicated by the then Bishop of Sodor and Man, the Rt Rev Graham Knowles, on 22nd February 2004.
-Phase 2, comprising a new hall (which may be partitioned into two rooms), two store-rooms and a kitchenette, was dedicated by the then Bishop, the Rt Rev Robert Paterson, on 21st November 2010.
+Phase 2, comprising a new hall (which may be partitioned into two rooms), two store-rooms and a kitchenette, was dedicated by his successor, the Rt Rev Robert Paterson, on 21st November 2010.